 All it takes to delete a file in Windows is a single button press, and all it takes to delete a file permanently is a single keystroke combination:

 .
-When pulling an all-nighter to finish an important school presentation or prepare important documents for a business meeting, it’s very easy to make an honest mistake and accidentally delete a file using the Shift + Delete key combination.
+When pulling an all-nighter to finish a school presentation or prepare documents for a business meeting, it’s very easy to make an honest mistake and accidentally delete a file using the Shift + Delete key combination.

-In this article, we explain in detail what does Shift + Delete do and provide you with several methods that you can use to recover shift deleted files.
+In this article, we explain in detail what Shift + Delete does and provide you with several methods that you can use to recover shift deleted files.

 What Does Shift + Delete Do?

-To understand what does Shift + Delete do, it’s useful to first review what happens when you press the Delete key only.
-When you select a file and press the Delete key, the selected file is moved to the Recycle Bin, which is a temporary storage area for files that have been deleted by the user but not yet permanently erased from the file system.
+When you select a file and press the Delete key, the selected file is moved to the Recycle Bin, which is a temporary storage area for files that have been deleted by the user but have not yet been permanently erased from the file system.

 When you delete a file by pressing Shift + Delete, the file isn’t moved to the Recycle Bin.
-Instead, Windows simply marks the storage area occupied by the file as being available for use by modifying the file table, a complete list of source files with their various attributes, and not the file itself.
+Instead, Windows simply marks the storage area occupied by the file as being available for use by modifying the file table, a complete list of files with their various attributes.

 Is Shift Deleted File Recovery Possible?